Luigi Mangione: Arrest

 After a five-day nationwide manhunt, local police arrested Mangione at a McDonald's restaurant on East Plank Road in Altoona, Pennsylvania, on December 9, 2024.
-The police responded to a call an employee made after a customer noticed similarities between Mangione's appearance and images of Thompson's alleged killer released by the New York City Police Department (NYPD).
+Police responded to a call an employee made after a customer noticed similarities between Mangione's appearance and images of Thompson's alleged killer released by the New York City Police Department (NYPD).
 Altoona is about 280 mi west of New York City.
-The police reported that Mangione was "visibly shaken" when they asked him if he had recently visited New York City.
+Police reported that Mangione was "visibly nervous" when asked if he had recently visited New York City, and during testimony, when asked how he knew that Mangione was nervous, the arresting officer said, "I saw his fingers shaking a little bit."

+At approximately 10 a.m., police arrested Mangione for "forgery" and "false identification to law enforcement".
+He was searched, handcuffed, and transported back to Altoona Police Department's station.
+His backpack was also searched.
+After officers found a gun magazine inside the backpack, they decided to take everything back to the police station.
+Rolling Stone reported that "On the body-worn camera footage, Fox is shown placing a large McDonald's bag full of evidence, including Mangione's laptop, into the trunk of his SUV.
+Wasser takes the backpack with her."
+Both officers turned off their body-worn cameras when leaving the McDonald's.
+There is no video footage for 11 minutes.
+Wasser testified that she and Fox pulled over on the way to the station so he could give her the McDonald's bag.

-Upon searching Mangione, police said they found a 3D-printed gun and a 3D-printed suppressor that were similar to the weapons used in the shooting.
-Police stated that they also found a fake driver's license from New Jersey bearing the name "Mark Rosario".
-A man who checked into a Manhattan hostel in late November used the same license.
-Shell casings found at the crime scene reportedly matched the gun found on Mangione.
-The police also said that when they arrested him, they found a 262-word handwritten document partly about the American healthcare system.
-Mangione had no prior criminal record.
+At the station, upon searching Mangione's backpack again, police said they found a 3D-printed gun and a 3D-printed suppressor.
+They stated that they also found a fake New Jersey driver's license bearing the name "Mark Rosario".
+Reportedly, a man who checked into a Manhattan hostel in late November used an ID with the same name.
+Police later reported that shell casings found at the crime scene matched the gun found on Mangione.
+They also said that when they arrested him, they found a 262-word handwritten document (which many media outlets characterized as a "manifesto") partly about the American healthcare system.
+According to NYPD Commissioner Jessica Tisch, the handwritten document spoke to Mangione's "motivation and mindset".
+Journalist Ken Klippenstein published a transcription of the document police said was found on him; police confirmed that the transcription was authentic.

-Handwritten document

-Upon Mangione's arrest, police said they found in his possession a 262-word handwritten document, which many media outlets characterized as a "manifesto".
-The handwritten document spoke to Mangione's "motivation and mindset", according to NYPD Commissioner Jessica Tisch.
-Journalist Ken Klippenstein published a transcription of the document police said was found on him.
-Police confirmed that the transcription was authentic.
-The document reads: